CSLearning4U/StudentCSP/_sources/CSPNameNumbers/walkAssign.rst

         .. tab:: Question

-           Everyone went to a restaurant again to celebrate your birthday, party of 10 including yourself.
+           10 people went to a restaurant for dinner.
 Each guest ate 1 appetizer and 1 entree.
 The whole party shared 1 dessert.
 Write the code to calculate and print the total *bill* if each appetizer costs $2.00, each entree costs $9.89, and dessert costs $7.99.
 It should print 126.89.

            .. activecode::  3_7_5_WSq
                :nocodelens:

         .. tab:: Answer

             Create variables to hold each value.
-Calculate ``totalBill`` as ``(10 * (costPerApp + costPerEntree)) + costPerDessert``.
+Calculate ``totalBill`` as ``appCost + entreeCost + costPerDessert``.
 Be sure to print the result.

             .. activecode::  3_7_5_WSa
                 :nocodelens:

-                # 1. DECLARE VARIABLES AND ASSIGN VALUES
+                # DECLARE VARIABLES AND ASSIGN VALUES
-                #    we need to account for appetizers, entrees, and dessert
                 costPerApp = 2.00
                 costPerEntree = 9.89
                 costPerDessert = 7.99
-                # 2. CREATE FORMULA FOR BILL CALCULATION
+                # CREATE FORMULA FOR BILL CALCULATION
-                #    10 guests, and dessert was shared
+                appCost = costPerApp * 10
+                entreeCost = costPerEntree * 10
-                totalBill = (10 * (costPerApp + costPerEntree)) + costPerDessert
+                totalBill = appCost + entreeCost + costPerDessert
-                # 3. PRINT THE RESULT
+                # PRINT THE RESULT
                 print(totalBill)

         .. tab:: Discussion